uitie/rattleback/README.md

 If the tooling supports it, the unit under test should be call `uut` or should have a name, description, or tag that includes `uut` in some way.
 The test-case name should also be included in all the rendered objects in some way so that they are easy to find after the fact; especially in cases of cleanup failures.

+### Labels & Tags

+If and where possible all objects created by test cases should have tags or labels equivelent to:

+- TestRepo: rattleback
+- TestPath: path/to/test

+> [!NOTE]
+> The key and value may need to be updated for the provider.
+For example,
+> for GCP only lowercase letter, '-', and '_' are allowed.

 ## Local Usage

 This repo is meant to be run from within the dev-container, which contains all the tools needed.